 To kick off our new blog, we’re launching a regular feature “Culinary Women and Coffee,” celebrating hardworking women in the F&B community.
-For our first feature, we head down to Kiawah Island to visit Java Java owner, Jaki DiGeronimo and her sister Sarah.
+For our first feature, we head down to Kiawah Island to visit Java Java owner, Jaki DiGeronimo (left in the photo) and her sister Sarah.
 Sarah is the shop manager, while Jaki is the store owner of the popular coffee shop in Freshfields village.

-Jaki’s interview is below…stay tuned for Sarah’s next week!
+Jaki’s interview is below…stay tuned for Sarah’s next!

 My name is Jaki and I’m originally from Massachusetts but have been coming to Charleston since I was about five.
 My parents bought a condo on Kiawah back in the 1980s, when everything was still dirt roads and very undeveloped.
 I always knew I wanted to move here- Charleston always felt like home to me, so when I was 18, I applied and got into the College of Charleston.